All Episodes

 Hi.

-Um Michigan is a school of choice state, and um where I live in my county, there are no better schools to send my child to.
+And where I live in my county, there are no better schools to send my child to.

 They're all mediocre.

-Well, I mean So what are you saying, Becky?
+So what are you saying, Becky?

-Well, I'm saying I like the idea, but if there's no there's really no competition, they have it up the level of competition.
+Well, I'm saying I like the idea, but if there's no, there's really no competition, they have it up the level of competition.

-No, the dollars do follow the student.
+No, the dollars do follow the students.

-Um, you know, it's there's other problems too.
+And, you know, there's other problems too.

-I mean, actually there is some evidence that in some areas the competition effect in Michigan has worked and they have had special programming and changed some of the schools, but it certainly hasn't helped Detroit and it hasn't helped certain public schools.
+I mean, actually, there is some evidence that in some areas the competition effect in Michigan has worked and they have had special programming and changed some of the schools, but it certainly hasn't helped Detroit and it hasn't helped certain public schools.

-And thanks a lot, uh Becky.
+And thanks a lot, Becky.

-Uh let's uh now we can take one more call, can't we?
+Now we can take one more call, can't we?

 Welcome, Joe.